film coated tablets

 Do not breast-feed while taking Tykerb and for 5 days after the last dose as it may harm your baby.
 Ask your doctor for advice.

 Tell your doctor if you are breast-feeding.
-Your doctor will discuss
+Your doctor will discuss with y

 ou the risks of taking Tykerb during breast-feeding.